 Turn your phone off.

-Texting while driving make only seem like a few seconds away from the wheel, but those few seconds could do some serious damage!
+Texting while driving may only seem like a few seconds away from the wheel, but those few seconds could do some serious damage!

 Let it go.